VisionVector/recommenders/tests/README.md

 For executing the Python unit tests for the notebooks:

-    pytest tests/unit -m "notebooks and not spark and not gpu" --durations 0
+    pytest tests/unit -m "notebooks and not spark and not gpu"

 For executing the Python GPU unit tests for the utilities:

-    pytest tests/unit -m "not notebooks and not spark and gpu" --durations 0
+    pytest tests/unit -m "not notebooks and not spark and gpu"

 For executing the Python GPU unit tests for the notebooks:

-    pytest tests/unit -m "notebooks and not spark and gpu" --durations 0
+    pytest tests/unit -m "notebooks and not spark and gpu"

 For executing the PySpark unit tests for the utilities:

-    pytest tests/unit -m "not notebooks and spark and not gpu" --durations 0
+    pytest tests/unit -m "not notebooks and spark and not gpu"

 For executing the PySpark unit tests for the notebooks:

-    pytest tests/unit -m "notebooks and spark and not gpu" --durations 0
+    pytest tests/unit -m "notebooks and spark and not gpu"

 </details>